dolittle/DotNET.Applications/Documentation/Backend/concepts_and_value_objects.md

 specific type (i.e. TelephoneNumber) in a generic manner in the base class.

 It is **not recommended** to enforce *correctness* of a ConceptAs<T> by throwing an exception if there is an attempt to create an instance in an invalid state.
-It is the preferred strategy in doLittle to capture invalid state through the mechanism of [input validation](./validation).
+It is the preferred strategy in Dolittle to capture invalid state through the mechanism of [input validation](./validation).
 This allows a more graceful and information handling of the invalid state.

 > [!Note]